 November 19, 2004 was the day the worst sporting brawl in US history took place.
 It was the final few minutes of the basketball game between the Indiana Pacers and Detroit Pistons when a fight broke out between the players.
 While Ron Artest was in time out, a drunken fan …Read More

-As experienced and trained video forensic experts, we perform video enhancement in our in our lab on a regular basis.
+As experienced and trained video forensic experts, we perform video enhancement in our lab on a regular basis.
 In the following post, we will share with you some common challenges with forensic video enhancement process.
-We will also share some ‘How To’s’ so you better understand the forensic …Read More
+We will also share some ‘How To’s’ so you better understand the forensic video enhancement …Read More

-As a video forensic expert and expert witness, I have seen almost everything when it comes to Closed Circuit TV.
-Some of it is very disturbing, but much of it is benign ? from the lady whose ex-husband is stalking her, to the bank that just captured a robbery on …Read More
+As a video forensic expert and expert witness, I have seen almost everything when it comes to CCTV.
+Some of it is very disturbing, but much of it is from the lady whose ex-husband is stalking her, to the bank that just captured a robbery on video.
+Understanding CCTV systems …Read More

 You have a video and the quality is poor.
 You need to see the events recorded in the video more clearly than what is currently available.
 Chances are that your video is probably part of a court case and has a critical impact on the judge and jury better understanding …Read More